BluDolphin/CookieAutoClicker/README.md

 # CookieAutoClicker
- A simple auto clicker program for cookieclicker
+A simple low overhead auto clicker program for cookieclicker

+needs pynput to be installed via pip to run